Participate in Research

 PTSD Research Study Participation for Mothers

-The UW Department of Psychiatry is looking for 25-45 year old women who have or do not have symptoms of PTSD and a 6-8 year old daughter to participate in a research study.
-Participation includes clinical interviews, MRI brain scans, and questionnaires about mental health and behavior of both mother and child.
-The study will provide up to $150 for participation in 2 research sessions, totaling about 9 hours of participation.
+The Women’s Mental Health Program is looking for 25-45 year old women who have or do not have symptoms of PTSD and a 6-8 year old daughter to participate in a research study.

 Cognitive Emotional Development in Adolescence (CEDA) Study